Table of Contents

 But again it has some negativity.
 As we have said earlier, there is always a positive and negative side.
 There are at least few cons you need to consider.
 One is that a train set, especially the ones with motorized train engine car is very entertaining which could lead to children wanting to have more play time at school instead of trying to learn some other things.
 Of course a wooden train set is very educational and improve certain skills but it is important for a child to have more time for other stuff to learn than just learning through play with trains.
 Secondly, a train set on top of a train table would consume a lot of space inside the classroom.
 Children move a lot and are very active, you would not want to have a classroom where they find to tight and restrict their movement.
 This is the reason why there is only one train set inside a classroom and not for each kid to conserve space and to provide a movement free environment.

 These are some of the many things we hope to give in teaching you how to build a train table, the advantages and disadvantages of a homemade train table, how to build a train table with drawers and other important stuffs.
+There are also other things you can learn on different guides available on the web and books as well.

 It is just right and important for a parent to know the benefits and the cons of what they are about to build or create for their kids, what they are about to purchase or provide their kids with.
 Knowing this things could help you determine if it’s advantageous to your child, find out if it’s a practical investment or not at all necessary.
 But to put the issue in summary, the advantages of a train table and a train set provides easily outweighs the cons.